VCCT-MAST5112-2025-G2/ST10479777-MAST-PART-2/README.md

 # Part 3
 # Corrections from part 2
--Added the average price along with the totals on the homepage
+- Added the average price along with the totals on the homepage

 # Change Log
 - created a separate filter page to filter courses
 - calculated the average price and put it on the homepage
 - had a separate page for the chef's input and allowed the chef to edit and remove menu items
 - removed the courses buttons on the homepage and made it read-only view
+# References
+- Gray, 2023.
+React Typescript Project Tutorial shopping cart [video] YouTube. available at: https://www.youtube.com/watch?v=HQFeTj0dGBo [accessed 06 November 2025]
+- Dipesh Malvia.
+Learn React, Typescript and Material UI with one project [video] Youtube. available at: https://www.youtube.com/watch?v=uGnh1NnlEbQ [accessed 08 November 2025]
+- Copilot quick fix on visual studio